How to Maximize Onocoy Mining Rewards: Tips for New Station Deployers

 Final Thoughts

 Maximizing Onocoy rewards is all about smart placement, clear skies, and leveraging the explorer’s tools.
-With ~5,500 stations and a 5x reward boost in Asia, now’s the time to deploy and stack BONO before the ONO launch in Q3 2025.
-But even after the ONO token goes live, I will for sure continue to mine as much as possible.
+Now’s the time to deploy and stack ONO.
 Grab an Onocoy miner and start mining!
 Want to learn more about Onocoy?
-Here's all info gathered about them in our Onocoy info hub.
+Here's all info gathered about them in our Onocoy Miner Hub.